Overview

 For more information, see the web component documentation.

-When use the React or web component version of the Carbon AI Chat, it passes in a configuration object that sets various immutable options as a config property.
-By editing the configuration object, you can control the appearance and behavior of the Carbon AI chat before your customers see it.
-The configuration options enable you to specify where the Carbon AI chat widget appears on your page, choose whether to use the IBM-provided launcher or your own, and more.
+Each of these components allow you to pass props to can control the appearance and behavior of the Carbon AI Chat before your users see it.
+The configuration options enable you to specify where the Carbon AI Chat widget appears on your page, choose whether to use the IBM-provided launcher or your own, and more.

-Each instance of the Carbon AI chat provides a collection of runtime methods that your website can call any time after the instance is available on your website.
-You can apply these methods before or after the Carbon AI chat renders on the screen.
-You can open or close the Carbon AI chat widget from a custom control, send messages to your assistant from your own functions, theme the Carbon AI chat, dynamically update the Carbon AI chat text strings, and more.
+Each instance of the Carbon AI Chat provides a collection of imperative runtime methods that your website can call any time after the instance is available on your website.
+You can apply these methods before or after the Carbon AI Chat renders on the screen.
+These imperitive methods aren't just attributes or prop settings because they effect internal or shared chat state.

 See the type documentation for ChatInstance.

-Throughout its life cycle, the Carbon AI chat fires a variety of events your code can subscribe to.
-To use the event handler callbacks, do the following steps:
+Throughout its life cycle, the Carbon AI Chat fires a variety of events your code can subscribe to.

 See the type documentation for BusEvent.